S

 Our Editorial Take

 We score Mailchimp 6.5/10 -- the lowest of any mainstream platform we reviewed that is not in active decline.
 It earns points for genuine ease of use, the best integration ecosystem in the industry, and professional templates.
-It loses points for pricing that no longer reflects value, declining deliverability, gutted free tier, and a Trustpilot profile where 67% of reviews are one star.
+It loses points for pricing that no longer reflects value, middling deliverability, gutted free tier, and a Trustpilot profile where 67% of 1,365 reviews are one star.

 The honest recommendation: if you are currently on Mailchimp and it is working for you, switching has a real cost in time and migration effort.
 But if you are choosing an email platform today with no existing commitment, we cannot recommend Mailchimp over MailerLite, Brevo, or Kit for any use case except maximum integrations.
 The Intuit acquisition optimised Mailchimp for revenue extraction, not customer value.